 Instead, we decided to spend the month at our family cottage in North Bay, Ontario, which is flat with no stairs.
 It’s a tiny cottage right on the lake and we were counting on good, clean fresh air, and no stress.

 It turned out to be one the best decisions I made in 2018.
 I put my life on pause for a month last summer and it was exactly what I needed to recharge, rest, and save up some new energy to dive back into the system upon my return to Taiwan to resume the hunt for a new rheumatologist.

 Today, I know I need to put at least two days on pause each week.
 These are full rest days.
 I don’t work or accept invites or go out.
-On rest days, I focus on reading, practicing ikebana, or writing for myself.
+On rest days, I read, make some art, practice ikebana, or write.
 I’m finding that taking this time each week has helped my overall mental well-being, as well as my physical well-being.

 It’s good to pause and take a breath and focus on something that is NOT related to all-consuming health issues.
 In my case, the combination of being with family, fresh air, good food, and being on the lake turned out to be a great way to decompress from being sick every day.
 I was still sick, but I didn’t have to focus on all the other things I have to focus on when I’m at home and dealing with regular hospital visits.